-Following consultation on the Draft WRMP24, UUW has reviewed its best value plan for WRMP24 and as a result, the preferred plan contained in the Draft WRMP24 has been modified.
-In particular, the number of supply options which now make up the preferred plan for the Revised Draft WRMP24 has significantly reduced owing to, in particular, decreased water transfer needs (following the final regional planning reconciliation round).
+Following consultation on the Draft WRMP24, UUW reviewed its best value plan for WRMP24 and as a result, the preferred plan was modified.
+In particular, the number of supply options which now make up the preferred plan for the Final WRMP24 has significantly reduced compared to the Draft, owing to, in particular, decreased water transfer needs (following the final regional planning reconciliation round).

-The Draft WRMP24 included a total of 168 Ml/d of exports to STW and WRSE from UUW's SRZ, starting with a 75 Ml/d transfer in 2031.
+The Draft WRMP24 included a total of 168 MI/d of exports to STW and Water Resources South East (WRSE) from UUW's SRZ, starting with a 75 MI/d transfer in 2031.
 Seven supply options were included in preferred plan to support these transfers.
-Transfers to WRSE are no longer selected in the preferred plan, linked to

-WRSE companies lowering their demand projections following consultation feedback.
-As a consequence of these changes there are fewer supply options in the Revised Draft WRMP24 preferred plan.
+Transfers to WRSE are not selected in the Final WRMP24 (linked to WRSE companies lowering their demand projections following consultation feedback) and STW's need reduced to 25 MI/d, hence fewer supply options are required in WRMP24.
 When combined with updates to the demand management measures, this also means that improving UUW's level of service for temporary use bans (TUBs) is no longer reliant on the dual-purposing of water transfer support options.